-Xenia is the ancient Greek concept of hospitality, the generosity and courtesy shown to those who are far from home and/or associates of the person bestowing guest-friendship.
+Xenos in Greek (Ancinet and modern) is the stranger.
+Xenia is a unique ancient Greek concept of hospitality.
+It’s the moral obligation of generosity and courtesy shown to those who are far from home and/or associates of the person bestowing guest-friendship.
 The rituals of hospitality created and expressed a reciprocal relationship between guest and host expressed in both material benefits as well as non-material ones.

 Jupiter and Mercurius in the House of Philemon and Baucis (1630–33)